How SQLAlchemy's Identity Map Served Stale Data to 23,000 API Requests

 # stay cached.
 Reads never hit the database for entities already loaded.

-Python object both times — no redundant database round-trip, and mutations are
+Python object both times.
+No redundant round-trip, mutations automatically tracked on the

-automatically tracked on the canonical object.
+canonical object.
 This is exactly how an ORM should work.

-The problem is that the identity map has no concept of an HTTP request boundary.
+The catch: the identity map has no concept of an HTTP request boundary.
+It lives on the

-It lives on the session.
-When the session outlives the request — which ours did, for
+session.
+When the session outlives the request (which ours did for every request after

-thread handles a GET /employees/42 at 14:00:34, SQLAlchemy checks the map,
+GET /employees/42 at 14:00:34, SQLAlchemy checks the map, finds the object,

-finds the object, and returns it without emitting a SELECT.
+and returns it without emitting a SELECT.

 BROKEN: scoped_session without Session.remove()